-Purchase authorization for special instructional supplies should be obtained from the appropriate Academic Division Chair or the Dean of Teaching and Learning.
-The College operates with planned budgets and must follow state purchasing procedures.
-Specialized supplies, such as lab materials, need to be ordered in advance.
-Copier codes are issued for each division and a list is posted beside the copier.
-For assistance, please see the Academic Services Coordinator.
+Prior purchase authorization is required for specialized instructional supplies and obtained from the appropriate Academic Division Chair or Dean of Academic Services.
+The College operates with planned yearly budgets and strictly adheres to state purchasing procedures.
+Specialized supplies, such as lab materials, require advance ordering.
+Copier codes are issued for each division and a published list is posted in the copier area.
+For further assistance, contact the Academic Services Coordinator.